This lovely Bread and Butter Hot Cross Bun Pudding uses an old-fashioned pudding recipe to add a little magic to traditional hot cross buns.

 Jump to:

-Today, we shake our heads and take to social media to vent our frustrations when the major supermarkets start stocking these buns from Boxing Day.
+Hot Cross Buns aren't so holy or special these days.
+Indeed, we shake our heads and take to social media to vent our frustrations when major supermarkets start stocking these buns from Boxing Day.

 "Crazy!" we say as we watch commercialism eat away at the little buns many have long held sacred.

 Simply cut the buns into three pieces, with a top, middle and bottom.
-You then butter the pieces and arrange in a greased baking dish.
+Next, butter the pieces and arrange in a greased baking dish.

 The remaining ingredients include: